What Happens When You File Late Taxes as a US Expat

 Key Takeaways

-• US expats receive an automatic two-month extension to file their tax returns — but if you owe money in taxes, you must pay by April 18th to avoid penalties in 2023.
+- US expats receive an automatic two-month extension to file their tax returns — but if you owe money in taxes, you must pay by April 15th to avoid penalties.

-• Technically there’s no penalty to file late as a US expat if you’re due a refund.
-But you could miss out on significant tax credits by filing late.
+- Technically there’s no penalty to file late as a US expat if you’re due a refund.
+But you could miss out on significant tax benefits by filing late.

 What is the US Expat Filing Deadline?

-For most Americans filing their tax returns, the deadline falls in mid-April, typically April 15th (though for the filing year 2023, it falls on April 18th).
-However, Americans who reside and work outside of the US receive an automatic two-month extension from the IRS.
-This means your tax returns aren’t technically due until June 15th (or the next business day if the 15th falls on a weekend).
+For most Americans filing their tax returns, the deadline falls in mid-April, typically April 15th.
+However, Americans who reside and work outside of the US and Puerto Rico receive an automatic two-month extension from the IRS.
+This means your tax returns aren’t technically due until June 15th (or the next business day if the 15th falls on a weekend or a holiday).

-If you suspect you’ll receive a refund from the IRS, there’s no penalty for filing by the June 15th deadline.
+If you know you will receive a refund from the IRS, there’s no penalty for filing after the June 15th deadline.

-If you pay up to 90% of your expected tax bill by April 18th, you can file your return and pay the remainder of your taxes by June 15th, without penalty.
+If you pay up to 90% of your actual tax bill by April 15th, you can file your return and pay the remainder of your taxes by June 15th, without penalty.

 Can You Request Additional Tax Filing Extensions?